TezadaConnect/cgnovellette/content/posts/duty-calls.md

 draft: false
 ---

-If a lab speaks in silence, only then a sound can be heard.
-White walls stained by red, clear under the incandescent bright.
-Cut here and there—my mad exploration against the captive specimen.
+Lab speaks in silence, after that, noises can be heard.
+White walls are stained by dried red under the lined lights.
+Cut here and there, it is just another day against the captive specimen.

 If duty calls, then I could engage in horror.
 I’ve done this.
-It was a great pursuit of biology, well, it was before it striked.
+It was a great pursuit in biology.
+Well, It once was, before the day it striked.

-Have nothing now.
-Have nothing to pride.
-I’ll pluck one finger and another.
-One organ and another, and there are far more worse.
+Have nothing now but disgraced perhaps.
+Still, I’ll pluck one finger and another.
+One organ and another, and there will be far more worse.

 I’ve done this.
-If war persisted, duty calls.
+If war prolonged, duty calls.

 ### Authors Note